A. Psychology Core Courses (4)

 - Counseling & Clinical Psychology

 - Social Psychology

-The current process for declaring a specialization is to print and fill out this form, have your current advisor sign it, then bring it into the Psychology Office.
+The current process for declaring a specialization is to fill out this form, and have your current advisor sign it, then bring it into the Psychology Office.
 If you cannot print, there are copies of the specialization form in the Psychology Office.
 Later on, if you decide to drop a specialization, please go to directly to records and registration.
 The psychology office does not have drop forms.

 Upon request, a change of advisor will be made during the declaration of specialization process.

 Foundation courses should include 1 or 2 required in association with one’s specialization.
 Specialized courses and a senior experience will be chosen from options relevant to one’s specialization.